nickjj/dotfiles/README.md

 dot-theme-set THEME_NAME
 ```

+When switching themes all GTK apps will live update (Thunar, Firefox, GIMP,
-When switching themes most terminal apps will update automatically, but if you
+etc.) and most terminal apps will live update too.
+If you have a bunch of
-have a bunch of shells already open you can run the `SZ` ([source
+shells already open you can run the `SZ` ([source
 zsh](https://nickjanetakis.com/blog/running-commands-in-all-tmux-sessions-windows-and-panes))
 alias to source new theme related configs.